tludlow/Stock-Management-Backend/README.md

 own copy.

 The next step is to clone the repository.
-Open up your Terminal and paste the following command (remeber to insert your GitHub username):
+Open up your Terminal and paste the following command (remember to insert your GitHub username):
 &nbsp;&nbsp;&nbsp;&nbsp; `git clone https://github.com/<YOUR GITHUB
 USERNAME>/Group23-Backend.git backend`